dartmouth-dltg/aspace_custom_localizations/ReadMe.md

 ### Third Party Plugin Localizations

-Some plugins may not provide fallback translation options and will present the standard "We're sorry, but something went wrong." error message if instantiated with a non-core localization.
+Some plugins may not provide fallback translation options and may present the standard "We're sorry, but something went wrong." error message if instantiated with a non-core localization.
 In such cases, make sure to add additional plugin specific localizations to your custom localization files.

-For example, the `as_history` plugin provided by the (Queensland State Archives)[https://gitlab.gaiaresources.com.au/qsa/as_history] does not provide a fallback mechanism for any language other than English.
+For example, the `as_history` plugin provided by the (Queensland State Archives)[https://gitlab.gaiaresources.com.au/qsa/as_history] does not provide translations for any language other than English.

+### Fallbacks

+The plugin will set the fallback language to the *initial default locale* for both the staff interface and the PUI.
+Any missing translations in your custom localization will fall back to one found in the default localization (one of the core localizations).

 ## Setting User Preferences